 If you are living with a life-limiting illness you may prefer to be cared for in your own home.

-Our hospice at home team will work alongside your community nurse, GP and other health professionals to help improve your level of comfort, well-being and avoid unwanted hospital admissions.
+Our Locality Care Team will work alongside your community nurse, GP and other health professionals to help improve your level of comfort, well-being and avoid unwanted hospital admissions.

-Our team consists of trained nurses and health care assistants with specialist end of life training and experience.
+Our team consists of trained nurses, therapists and health care assistants with specialist end of life training and experience.
 The care and practical support they can offer includes:

 - Additional support and care on your discharge from the hospice or hospital while other services, for example, social care, are organised